 Check with your nearest Mattress Dealzz location for pricing information.

 11. Can I pick up product at your store?

 Absolutely!
 We have thousands of customers come visit us in their trucks, vans or some even bring trailers.
 We can even provide tie down material for those who want to take a mattress home on top of their car!

 12. What methods of payment do you accept?

 We accept Visa, Master Card, Discover, Debit and of course, cash.

-We also have financing plans available.
-If you are considering financing, simply visit the “credit” section of our website, select the plan that best fits your needs and get pre-qualified before your store visit.
+We also have leasing options available.
+If you are considering leasing, simply visit the leasing section of our website and select the plan that best fits your needs before your store visit.